stevalkr/multiplexer.nvim/readme.md

 # multiplexer.nvim

-A Neovim plugin that enables seamless navigation and resizing across multiple terminal multiplexers, such as tmux, kitty, and wezterm, in addition to Neovim itself.
+A Neovim plugin that enables seamless navigation and resizing across multiple terminal multiplexers, such as tmux, kitty, wezterm and i3wm, in addition to Neovim itself.

 This plugin was created based on my personal config.
 Any contributions or suggestions, including typos, code style, features, and so on, are highly welcomed.